Cray-HPE/docs-csm/operations/README.md

   - [Redeploy the iPXE and TFTP Services](boot_orchestration/Redeploy_the_IPXE_and_TFTP_Services.md)
   - [Upload Node Boot Information to Boot Script Service (BSS)](boot_orchestration/Upload_Node_Boot_Information_to_Boot_Script_Service_BSS.md)

-## System Power Off Procedures
+## System power off procedures

 Procedures required for a full power off of an HPE Cray EX system.

 - [System Power Off Procedures](power_management/System_Power_Off_Procedures.md)

-Additional links to *power off sub procedures* provided for reference.
+Additional links to power off sub-procedures provided for reference.
 Refer to the main procedure linked above before using any of these sub-procedures:

 - [Prepare the System for Power Off](power_management/Prepare_the_System_for_Power_Off.md)
 - [Shut Down and Power Off Compute and User Access Nodes](power_management/Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md)